CSCfi/pebbles/doc/source/concepts.md

 ### Persistent user data

-- A persistent directory, storing data between instance launches
+- A persistent directory, storing data between environment session launches
-- Available in the instance in a directory configured by Workspace manager
+- Available in the environment session in a directory configured by Workspace manager
 - Is tied to a workspace
 - Has lifetime tied to a Workspace